 Mortal Kombat: Deception (known in France as Mortal Kombat: Mystification) is a 3D fighting game developed and published by Midway for the PlayStation 2 and Xbox on October 4, 2004.

 It is the sixth installment in the Mortal Kombat franchise, adding new gameplay mechanics (including a manual "Combo Breaker" system, stage-specific "death traps", and stage-specific weapons), online multiplayer, new mini-games, and a new adventure/fighting hybrid Konquest Mode that serves as the game's prologue.

 The story of Mortal Kombat: Deception takes place right after Mortal Kombat: Deadly Alliance.
 As the deadly alliance of emperors Quan Chi and Shang Tsung emerge victorious against thunder god Raiden's warriors, a new evil (the Dragon King and former emperor of Outworld, Onaga) appears to seek six artifacts (the Kamidogu) that grant him supreme power over all realms.
-The main protagonist is Shujinko, a warrior with the power to copy other fighter's abilities who was deceived into ressurecting Onaga prior to the main story.
+The game's main protagonist is Shujinko, a warrior with the power to copy the abilities of other fighters.

 The Krypt and the concept of "koins" return from Mortal Kombat: Deadly Alliance, which is used to unlock characters, stages, alternate costumes, concept art, promotional material, and additional special moves for Shujinko.
 Some content and characters, however, can only be unlocked by accessing special areas of Konquest Mode.